ksalpern/gnss-ed-testcase/README.md

 - On the lesson page, the first video of the course is displayed, along with course details and a list of lessons.
 When the user clicks on a lesson that is not locked, the current video will open and the user should understand which lesson they are viewing.
 If a lesson is locked, it will be shown as such to the user.
 Additionally, there are two additional features I implemented:

-- **Picture-in-picture functionality**: the video can be displayed on top of the page when clicked, and it will stay in the same position on the page while the user navigates other pages.
+**Picture-in-picture functionality**: the video can be displayed on top of the page when clicked, and it will stay in the same position on the page while the user navigates other pages.

-- **Changing the video playback speed through the keyboard** (use the down ↓ and up ↑ arrow keys to adjust the video playback speed) and displaying information about how to use it.
+**Changing the video playback speed through the keyboard** (use the down ↓ and up ↑ arrow keys to adjust the video playback speed) and displaying information about how to use it.

-## Some issues I fased with:
+## Some issues I faced with:

-- There was a problem with getting the video from API because of side effects of content migration in s3 buckets.
-For fixing it I used hls.js library and [Allow CORS: Access-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) Chrome extention.
-But for the Home page I used my local video to make a videoplay on hover.
+- There was a problem with getting the video from API because of the side effects of content migration in s3 buckets.
+For fixing it I used the hls.js library and [Allow CORS: Access-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) Chrome Extention.
+But for the Home page, I used my local video to make a video play on hover.

 - I didn't do tests, it may cause troubles in the future

-- I weren't able to save user's progress in watching&course lesson by local storage
+- I wasn't able to save the user's progress in watching&course the lesson by local storage

 ## How to start the project on your local machine?